tommatti99/landing_page_rs/README.md

-# Landing Page
+# Rust Landing Page

-### About
+## About

-It's just a simple landing page written entirely in rust
+It's just a simple landing page written entirely in rust.

-You can send collected data from the page to the email set at .env file

 Its used Rust Yew for frontend and Rust Rocket for Backend.

+It will send the input data to the email set.

+## Repository Struct

+### Backend
+  -you can set your smtp configurations and wich email will receive the messages at backend/.env file.

+### Frontend
+  -You can also set a different background at frontend/static.

-### Screenshot
+## Screenshot

 ![Screenshot do Projeto](frontend/screenshot/screenshot.png)